dvillaj/Environment-Pandas/README.md

 Press Control-C to exit

-## DigitalOcean
+## Run docker image at DigitalOcean

-This last option is to have a JupyterLab enviroment on the cloud with DigitalOcean (This is not free!)
+This last option is to have a JupyterLab enviroment on the cloud with [DigitalOcean](https://www.digitalocean.com/) (This is not free!)

 Create a new droplet with the following characteristics: